-Past academic year: bottom page
+Past Academic year: bottom page

-Our reference model is the Internet, and we will explore some topics in the three main layers:
+We will explore some topics in the three main layers:

 I will teach most of the classes, but we will have the opportunity to have some in-depth seminars by other researchers.

 Please, refer to ESSE3 for the formalities and the official program.